nxPublic/outcast/README.md

 * Support for crate entertainment streams on youtube
 * Auto remove links and invites from users without certain roles
 * Post about steam sales every time the game or its entensions are on sale
+* Extra EXP for posting images in #memes
+* Split message and EXP counters for FF and GD discord

 # Repository Specifics